tulantran/UCSC-NSSS-Winter26-PreComp/README.md

 You should see a few things: Jetstream2 updates, announcements, how many users (your teammates!) are logged in to this instance.

+Want to know what kind of machine your using?
+How the virtualization is set up for you? `lscpu` what info does it tell you?

 Your first SLURM command!: `sinfo` what do you see?

 Your second: `squeue` is anyone running anything right now?
 Note: on larger systems, specify a user who's current jobs you want to view.